TysonH00t/websitedesign/README.txt

 All code was written by me.
 Besides the links between templates all links are fake.

+View template photos for quick easy viewing of individual templates.

 View the template at https://tysonh00t.github.io/websitedesign/